87andrewh/CornerCulling/README.md

 # CornerCulling
-Fast, maximally accurate, and latency resistant occlusion culling method.
-C++ and UE4.
+Fast, maximally accurate, scalable, and latency resistant occlusion culling method.
+Wallhack hand sanitizer.
 We use ray casting to maximize the accuracy and improve the speed and scalability of currently deployed anti-wallhack solutions, even in high latency settings.

 ## Latest demos